M4RC3L05/.dotfiles/README.md

 ## Final words

-This dotfiles assumes your default login shell is bash and the user is `main` and home dir is `/home/main`.
+This dotfiles assumes your user is `main` and home dir is `/home/main`.